neondatabase/website/content/docs/guides/vercel-postgres-transition-guide.md

 ### What about Enterprise customers?

 Neon is working with the Vercel team to provide joint frontend cloud services for Enterprise customers.
 This will simplify the adoption and procurement process through the Vercel Marketplace.
-Stay tuned for more information on this.
-If you want to speak to us about an Enterprise-level plan, you can [get in touch with our sales team](/contact-sales).
+Stay tuned for more information.
+If you want to speak to us about an Enterprise-level Neon plan, you can [get in touch with our sales team](/contact-sales).

 ## Platform questions